Jefferson, St. Lawrence counties report COVID-19 deaths Wednesday; tri-county cases rise by 213

-WATERTOWN — Jefferson and Lewis counties each reported Wednesday that a resident has died of COVID-19-related illness as the number of cases across the tri-county area rose by 213.
+WATERTOWN — Jefferson and St. Lawrence counties each reported Wednesday that a resident has died of COVID-19-related illness as the number of cases across the tri-county area rose by 213.

 The death in Jefferson County brings its total number of deaths since the onset of the pandemic to 119, while the death in St. Lawrence County brings its total to 137.